hackwithcodecatalyst-ui/CodeCatalyst/README.md

-# CodeCatalyst
-website that will feature us, our projects and achievements. make it pretty, very techy
 # CodeCatalyst — Static Site (Phase 1)

 A sleek, dark, neon-glass site to showcase CodeCatalyst, our projects, achievements, and team.